ROTARY YOUTH TRANSITION SEMINAR (RYTS)

 STEP 1

-Rotary Club Support
+Rotary or Rotaract Club Support

-You should start by contacting your local Rotary Club (a list of clubs and contacts can be found here) to endorse your application.
+You should start by contacting your local Rotary or Rotaract Club (a list of clubs and contacts can be found here) to endorse your application.
 They will need to provide you with a contact person at the club and their email and phone number to complete Step 2 (usually this is the club's Youth Director).
 They may also refer you to another club if they are unable to assist.
-If you are having any issues please email us at ryts@rotary9640.org.

 Secondly, you should agree any financial sponsorship arrangements with the club endorsing your application.
 You and the club may find it useful to complete a Financial Sponsorship Agreement.
 This form does not need to be submitted with your application but is a record for you, your parents / guardians and the club